Course - Integrated Energy Design - Theory - AAR4926

 Knowledge

-The course scope has a strong emphasis on the fundamentals of building energy systems while including interaction with structural and architectural domains.
+The course scope has a strong emphasis on the fundamentals of building energy systems while including interaction with engineering and architectural domains.
 The course objective is to provide knowledge on fundamentals and principles in the following areas:

 - Ventilation systems